 Chief of Naval Personnel

-Vice Adm.
-Van Buskirk, a native of Petaluma, Calif., graduated from the United States Naval Academy in 1979.
-He assumed duties as the Navy’s 56th Chief of Naval Personnel on Oct.
-11, 2011.
-Serving concurrently as the Deputy Chief of Naval Operations (Manpower, Personnel, Training and Education) (N1), he is responsible for the planning and programming of all manpower, personnel, training and education resources for the U.S. Navy.
-He manages an annual operating budget of $29 billion and leads over 20,000 employees engaged in the recruiting, personnel management, training and development of Navy personnel.
-His responsibilities include overseeing Navy Recruiting Command, Navy Personnel Command, and Naval Education and Training Command.
+Vice Admiral Moran, a native of New York, graduated from the U.S. Naval Academy in 1981 and earned a master’s degree from the National War College in 2006.
+He assumed duties as the Navy’s 57th Chief of Naval Personnel on August 2, 2013.
+Serving concurrently as the Deputy Chief of Naval Operations, he is responsible for the planning and programming of all manpower, personnel, training and education resources for the U.S. Navy.
+He manages an annual operating budget of $29 billion and leads over 26,000 employees while overseeing Navy Recruiting Command, Navy Personnel Command, and Naval Education and Training Command.

-He is entitled to wear the Distinguished Service Medal, Defense Superior Service Medal, Legion of Merit (seven awards), and other various personal, unit and service awards.
+He is entitled to wear the Defense Superior Service Medal, Legion of Merit (five awards) and other various personal, unit and service awards.